Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 \subsection{Relaxation dependence on active manipulation}

-Figure \ref{fig:resistance_manipulation_regions}(b) shows that the junction has increased its resistance by $R_\mathrm{Active}$ when active manipulation ceases at a time $t_\mathrm{Stop}$; however, the junction's resistance continues to increase due to a relaxation mechanism, approaching a value $R_\mathrm{Total}$.
-This relaxation follows a logarithmic time dependence and therefore lacks a well-defined asymptote; here, we define \mbox{$R_\mathrm{Total} = R(t_{\mathrm{Stop}} + \SI{30}{\minute})$}.
+Figure \ref{fig:resistance_manipulation_regions}(b) shows that the junction has increased its resistance by $R_\mathrm{Active}$ when active manipulation ceases at a time $t_\mathrm{Stop}$, corresponding to a relative change $\rho_{\mathrm{Active}}$; however, the junction's resistance continues to increase due to a relaxation mechanism up to a value $R_\mathrm{Total}$, giving a relative change $\rho_{\mathrm{Total}}$.
 It has been reported that, when the active manipulation is stopped, the relaxation mechanism adds a fixed fraction of the initial resistance independently of how much the resistance was increased during active manipulation \cite{pappas2025patent}.
-Under this observation, a plot of the total resistance increase as a function of the active resistance increase should yield a linear relation with unit slope and a finite offset.
-The offset quantifies the resistance added during relaxation at time $t$, $R_{\mathrm{Total}} - R_{\mathrm{Active}}$.
-To test this behavior across different junction variants, we performed active manipulation to varying values for $R_\mathrm{Active}$, measured the corresponding $R_\mathrm{Total}$, and made a linear fit to the data.
+Under this observation, a plot of $\rho_{\mathrm{Total}}$ as a function of $\rho_{\mathrm{Active}}$ should yield a linear relation with unit slope and a finite offset.
+The offset quantifies the amount of resistance change after manipulation, independent of the active resistance change introduced during manipulation.